atom/github/docs/rfcs/XXX-pull-request-review.md

 * The "comment" button is disabled unless the "reply" editor is expanded and has non-whitespace content.
 * Clicking "comment" submits the response as a new stand-alone comment on that thread.

-Hovering in the diff's gutter reveals a `+` icon that allows users to begin creating a new review, or making an isolated comment, using the same UI described in ["In-editor decorations"](#in-editor-decorations).
+Hovering in the diff's gutter reveals a `+` icon that allows users to begin creating a new pending review, or making an isolated comment, using the same UI described in ["In-editor decorations"](#in-editor-decorations).
 If a pending review is present, its comments are also shown and editable here.
-A pending review may be finalized by submitting a form that appears at the end of the existing review summary comment list.

 ### In-editor decorations